 Good practices for inventory counting

-How much you count and the amount of inventory you count depends on the types of items you sell and on the resources available to you.
-For instance, you can conduct an ABC inventory analysis to evaluate the products in your class A and rely more frequently on your highest value products than your other products.
+The quantity of inventory you track depends on the types of items you sell and your available resources.
+For instance, conducting an ABC inventory analysis helps you evaluate your class A products and focus more frequently on your highest-value items.

 Irrespective of the particular approach to inventory statistics, here are several best practices: